I Failed the TEAS Test … Now What?

 - GED prep books from your local library

-3. It helps to know your weaknesses
+3. Know your weaknesses

-If you have your heart dead-set on a specific program, you’ll have the option of going back and trying again.1 There’s a huge variety of circumstances that may have made achieving a satisfactory score unattainable so far—and many can be overcome over time.
+If you have your heart dead-set on a specific program, you’ll have the option of going back and trying again next year.
+There’s a huge variety of circumstances that may have made success unattainable so far—and many can be overcome over time.

 Option 2: Reevaluate your plans and consider other programs

 Vest cautions that the point of the TEAS exam isn’t to create an artificial barrier, but to truly evaluate students’ preparedness for a nursing program.

 If you’re willing to consider a different degree program, there are several options worth looking into that may not require a TEAS exam score.
 For example, you can still have a positive impact on patients as a medical assistant or pharmacy technician.